Share

 Research (24 credits)

-Research credits finalize the course work for your DBA degree from Olin Business School.
-Course work inclusive of Independent Studies, Research Assistantships, and Directed Readings will account for 12 credit units and doctoral thesis work accounts for 12 credit units.
+Research credits finalize your DBA coursework.
+Independent Studies, Research Assistantships and Directed Readings account for 12 credit units and doctoral thesis work accounts for 12 credit units.

 Qualifying Exams

-Comprehensive field examinations should be completed within six months of the conclusion of required course work (normally within two to three years).
-Examination committee will be composed of the faculty advisor and two other faculty members.
+Comprehensive field examinations should be completed within six months of the conclusion of required coursework (normally within two to three years).
+The examination committee is composed of your faculty advisor and two other faculty members.

 Doctoral Thesis

-After completion of 48 units of DBA course work and passing the qualifying exams, you will begin research for your doctoral thesis.
-As a DBA student, you will prepare your thesis proposal in consultation with your faculty advisor and the approval of the research advisory committee and program director.
-Once complete, you will defend your doctoral thesis in an oral presentation to your advisory committee.
-The committee will either assign a passing grade, a failing grade, or ask for revisions to be made in order for you to receive a passing grade.
+After completion of 48 units of DBA coursework and passing the qualifying exams, you begin research for your doctoral thesis.
+As a DBA student, you prepare your thesis proposal in consultation with your faculty advisor and the approval of the research advisory committee and program director.
+Once complete, you defend your doctoral thesis in an oral presentation to your advisory committee.
+The committee assigns a passing grade, assigns a failing grade or requests revisions in order for you to receive a passing grade.

 Finance Faculty and Research

-Faculty members at the Olin Business School are active and renowned researchers dedicated to advancing understanding in their fields of study.
+WashU Olin’s Finance faculty members are active and renowned researchers dedicated to advancing understanding in the field of finance.

 Research papers by faculty members have recently been published in well-respected journals such as: